Small Intestinal Bacterial Overgrowth: What to Know

 - Breath tests are currently the preferred method for diagnosing CIBO.
 However, they have several limitations, so diagnosis often relies on people’s symptoms and signs.

-- The preferred conventional medical treatment for small bowel bacterial overgrowth (SIBO) involves antibiotics like rifaximin and dietary changes, such as a low-FODMAP diet.
+- The preferred conventional medical treatment for small bowel bacterial overgrowth (SIBO) typically involves antibiotics, such as rifaximin, and dietary modifications, including a low-FODMAP diet.

-- Proven natural treatments for small intestinal bacteria overgrowth include herbal supplements, probiotics, digestive enzymes, and nutritional modifications such as the low FODMAP diet.
+- Proven natural treatments for small intestinal bacterial overgrowth (SIBO) include herbal supplements, probiotics, digestive enzymes, and nutritional modifications, such as the low FODMAP diet.

 - My approach to treating SIBO involves implementing strategies to improve sleep, exercise, diet, and stress management.
 I also find the use of probiotics to be highly effective.